SeanDrum/antistasi-docs-preview/reference/missions.md

 **Description:** Infiltrate an enemy airbase and either steal or destroy a heavily armored vehicle (anti-air vehicle).
 Successfully completing this mission denies the enemy valuable assets and can provide you with advanced equipment if you choose to steal rather than destroy.

+**How to Complete:** An anti-air vehicle spawns at the target airbase once you get close enough (when the marker spawns).
+On normal difficulty, the vehicle crew will only enter and operate the vehicle if they detect players nearby.
+On difficult difficulty, the crew immediately enters the vehicle.
+You must either destroy the vehicle or steal it by having a player enter it before the time limit expires.

 **Success:**
 - **Money**: 300 € (normal) / 600 € (difficult)
 - **HR**: 0